ATAS (Academic Technology Approval Scheme)

 I have obtained my ATAS but now have a new passport?

 If you obtain a new passport after having receiving the 'ATAS certificate' with the previous passport number on.
 Where there is time, you are advised to contact ATAS by email with a scanned copy of your new passport and ask for a new ATAS certificate to be issued with the new passport number on.
 If there isn't enough time, you are advised to submit the visa application with both passports.

 Where can I find more information?

-There is a lot of information and guidance available on the ATAS website, including frequently asked questions and information on what to do if your ATAS application is refused.
-You may also seek advice from the Immigration Service by emailing immigrationservice at warwick dot ac dot uk.
+There is a lot of information and guidance available on the ATAS website, including frequently asked questions and information on what to do if your ATAS application is delayed or refused.